jeremyneveu/m2-npac-grac/chapters/en/01_FLRW_metric.md

 It's important to note that not all observers see the Universe as isotropic, but only so-called *mobile* observers, who are locally at rest with most of the matter in their vicinity.
 We, for example, are not mobile observers: when we observe the temperature of the CMB, the first feature we see is a large temperature dipole (warmer on one side, colder on the opposite side), which is the result of the particular motion of our solar system in the galaxy, and of our galaxy in the Universe (and of our group of galaxies).
 If we were to subtract this own motion from the CMB frame of reference, then we would be comobile observers.
 Thus, we can define a coordinate system associated with observers without proper motion, whose relative proper distances increase only with the scaling factor $a(t)$ {cite:p}`Weinberg1972`[p.
 409].

-In the FLRW metric, where the expansion of the Universe is factorized by a scale factor $a(t)$, the spatial coordinates $\vec \sigma$ are called *comobiles coordinates*.
-There is considerable freedom in the choice of comobiles coordinates.
+In the FLRW metric, where the expansion of the Universe is factorized by a scale factor $a(t)$, the spatial coordinates $\vec \sigma$ are called *comobile coordinates*.
+There is considerable freedom in the choice of comobile coordinates.

 ### Spherical coordinates